Kehillah-Engineering-Arts/Webcam-Server/README.md

 ### 3. Documentation:
 - motion_install_setup.sh installs and sets up motion.conf for you, meaning you can start from a fresh non-gui Raspbian install.
+- video files are saved to /mnt/security/videos (so set up your hard drives!)
+- log files are /mnt/security/logs
+- Image port of the server is 34197<sup>3</sup>
+- TCP/IP port is 34198 <sup>3</sup>
 - <s>webcam_old is a collection of our old python and shell scripts, which have since been depreciated. </s>
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > Has since been moved to its own branch<sup>2</sup>

 ### Footnotes:
 1: Vital to finish before motion install script can be tested
 2: 'depreciated' branch holds all the old files of the project, which were previously stored haphazardly in a folder on 'master'
+3: Subject to change